 Career counselors (also called vocational counselors) are trained to assist people with the process of making career decisions.
-The career counselor may help someone develop skills, research educational programs, explore interests, and ultimately find a good career fit.
+As a career counselor your work will include helping people explore careers, interests, develop skills, research educational programs, create plans, and ultimately find a good career fit.
+Career counselors may work in colleges and in organizations that assist adults with career choices or changes.

 Education and Certification Requirements

-Employment of school and career counselors is projected to grow 8 percent from 2014 to 2024, about as fast as the average for all occupations.
-Demand for career counseling is projected to increase in universities as an increasing number of campuses open onsite career centers to help students develop skills and prepare for transition to the workforce.
+Demand for career counseling is projected to increase in college settings as an increasing number of campuses open onsite career centers to help students develop skills and prepare for transition to the workforce.

-Career counselors also will be needed in vocational rehabilitation services to assist those who change careers, to help laid-off workers find employment, and to help military personnel transition into the civilian job market.
+Career counselors also will be needed in organizations that provide vocational services to assist those who change careers, to help laid-off workers find employment, and to help military personnel transition into the civilian job market.